Menu

 AIFST offers a range of national awards that recognise the commitment and excellence of our members, championing those who lead and exceed.

-The AIFST John Christian Young Food Microbiologist Award 2023 - Applications now closed.
+The AIFST John Christian Young Food Microbiologist Award 2025

 Guidelines